-3 Maryland men jailed for 36 years over killing are exonerated, released from prison
+Maryland men jailed for more than three decades in teen's killing are exonerated, released from prison

 Marilyn Mosby, the Baltimore City state’s attorney, told Baltimore's Fox 45 that detectives targeted Chestnut, Watkins, and Stewart by coercing other teenage witnesses to make their case.

-She said material that could have freed the young men, who are all black, was kept from the defense and jury.
+She said material that could have freed the young men, all of whom are black, was kept from their defense team and the jury.
 They were teenagers when they were sentenced to life in prison in 1984.

 Mosby’s office reopened the case earlier this year after Chestnut sent a letter to the Conviction Integrity Unit.
 The Washington Post reported that Chestnut had included exculpatory evidence he uncovered last year.